MicrosoftDocs/entra-docs/docs/identity/app-provisioning/provision-custom-security-attributes.md

 ### Test custom security attributes provisioning

-Once you've mapped HR source attributes to the custom security attributes, use the following method to test the flow of CSA data.
+Once you've mapped HR source attributes to the custom security attributes, use the following method to test the flow of custom security attributes data.
 The method you choose depends upon your provisioning app type.

 - If your job uses either Workday or SuccessFactors as its source, then use the [On-demand provisioning](provision-on-demand.md) capability to test the custom security attributes data flow.
 - If your job uses API-driven provisioning, then send SCIM bulk payload to the *bulkUpload* API endpoint of your job.